frlinaker/skribe/README.md

 During training, the `PromptClassifier` sends a tabular version of the training data to the LLM and asks it to generate a reusable classifier.

-Here’s an example of a prediction prompt that the LLM might return (via GPT-4, June 2025):
+Here’s an example of a prediction prompt that the LLM returns (via GPT-4, June 2025):

 ```text
 Given the data, a decision tree classifier can be used to predict the target class.